Strict decomposition of diffusions associated to degenerate (sub)-elliptic forms: Introduction

-In this point of view, the main aim of this article is to construct a Hunt process associated to $\E^D$ (degenerate (sub)-elliptic form) which satisfies the Fukushima's absolute continuity condition (cf. \cite[(4.2.9) and Theorem 5.5.5]{FOT}) and in the sequel to identify it to the solution of the associated SDE \eqref{sdedd} for any starting point $x \in \R^d$.
-The identification of the process to the SDE \eqref{sdedd} and the explicit specification of the capacity zero set are of central interest in Dirichlet form theory.
-Following the tools and techniques developed in \cite{ShTr13a} and \cite{ShTr15} we construct a Hunt process satisfying the absolute continuity condition and identify it to the solution of the SDE \eqref{sdedd} pointwise under some additional assumptions, namely (A1), (A2) in Section \ref{sepo2} and (A3), (A4), and (A5)' in Section \ref{se3deel}.
+In this point of view, the main aim of this article is to construct a Hunt process associated to $\E^D$ (degenerate (sub)-elliptic form) which satisfies the Fukushima's absolute continuity condition (cf. \cite[(4.2.9) and Theorem 5.5.5]{FOT}) and in the sequel to identify it with the solution of the associated SDE \eqref{sdedd} for any starting point $x \in \R^d$.
+The identification of the process with the solution to the SDE \eqref{sdedd} starting from explicitly specified points is of central interest in Dirichlet form theory.
+Following the tools and techniques developed in \cite{ShTr13a} and \cite{ShTr15} we construct a Hunt process satisfying the absolute continuity condition and identify it with the solution to the SDE \eqref{sdedd} pointwise under some additional assumptions, namely (A1), (A2) in Section \ref{sepo2} and (A3), (A4), and (A5)' in Section \ref{se3deel}.
 In \cite{ShTr13a} and \cite{ShTr15}, the (strong) equivalence between the intrinsic metric (derived from the Dirichlet form $\E$ there) and the Euclidean metric plays a crucial role throughout the articles.
 In this paper we show that the local equivalence between the intrinsic metric (derived from $\E^D$) and the Euclidean metric is enough to obtain similar results (see \eqref{eq;intldis}, \eqref{eq;intudisloc} and Lemma \ref{le;l;intrinsicdell}).
 Therefore this paper is basically a continuation of \cite{ShTr15}.
-To our knowledge, however, it is first time to consider the essential degenerate matrix $D$ in bilinear form \eqref{subdf} and identify the SDE for any starting points in $\R^d$ (see Section \ref{sepo2}).
+To our knowledge, however, it is first time to consider the essential degenerate matrix $D$ in the bilinear form \eqref{subdf} and via Dirichlet form theory to show the existence of a weak solution to the corresponding SDE for any starting points in $\R^d$ (see Section \ref{sepo2}).